|Faculty Leader||Tanya Gilbert||Painting and Junior Art|

 History of Art – Techniques, styles and context

-Art History is introduced at Level 2 and further developed in Level 3.
-At both levels, the programme of study involves the examination of artists' techniques and the effects of these on the art works.
+History of Art is introduced at Level 2 and further developed in Level 3.
+The programme of study involves the examination of artist techniques and the effects of these on artworks.
 These works are interpreted against historical, social and cultural contexts and examined in terms of thematic concerns and stylistic expression.

 Level 2 – All about change